 On the 2rd floor, guests will find the 24-hour 14,000 square foot Spartan Gym (available only to guests) featuring Peloton bikes and classes, and the newly opened Bamford Haybarn Spa, the first U.S. offspring of the delightful English country holistic spa brand.
 Sadly, I was too limited in time to go to either other than to take a quick peek inside.

-The 3rd floor is pretty much the outdoor hub of the hotel (particularly for guests with children) – this is where you access the beach club and three of the four hotel pools along with the myriad cabanas, daybeds (which also purposed as diving boards for the kids when not occupied!) and lounge chaises.
+The 3rd floor is pretty much the outdoor hub of the 1 Hotel South Beach (particularly for guests with children) – this is where you access the beach club and three of the four hotel pools along with the myriad cabanas, daybeds (which also purposed as diving boards for the kids when not occupied!) and lounge chaises.
 The Sandbox, the poolside cantina, serves up excellent tacos, guacamole and cocktails.
 We saw equal amounts of champagne in ice buckets as we did ice teas and waters besides lounging guests.
 Additionally, there is a small beach boutique (teen daughter-approved) and Seedlings kids club for the younger set (younger daughter-approved).
 The whole area is generously laid out and only steps away from the beach and private hotel beach club.
 A running path along the length of this strip was perfect for a morning run.

-Our whole family equally loved the look, vibe and energy of the 1 Hotel – it was hip for sure but not overly so that any guest would feel out of place.
+Our whole family equally loved the look, vibe and energy of the 1 Hotel South Beach – it was hip for sure but not overly so that any guest would feel out of place.
 I loved that the hotel partnered with specialty brands (Soul Cycle, Spartan, Bamford Haybarn etc.) inside the hotel, each unique in their category.
 You can stay here for a long weekend and never feel the need to leave with so many excellent options at your disposal.

-But let’s get back to 1 Hotel’s eco-consciousness because to me this is truly what sets this hotel apart from others.
+But let’s get back to 1 Hotel South Beach’s eco-consciousness because to me this is truly what sets this hotel apart from others.
 It’s not treated just as a term to proudly boast on their website or press materials but put into action everywhere you are as a guest.
 In your room, not a plastic or piece of paper is in sight.
 Instead you will find cardboard hangers, reclaimed wood keys, reusable socks instead of slippers, ‘Do not disturb’ signs made out of cardboard boxes, chalk notepads on the nightstands, and large toiletry dispensers (instead of the small bottles we are all used to and often steal!) in the bathroom.
 Triple clear water filters in the kitchen replace plastic water bottles you typically would find on your nightstand.
 A mobile ‘1’ guide’ serves as both an in-room ‘do it all’ (ie. thermostat, TV) and a communications tool with hotel staff.
 I am still old-fashioned in this respect and never used it – instead sticking to the remote control and phone.

 In the public spaces, the thought and care is evident as well – from the 3,000 foot ‘living’ wall of 11,000 green plants at the front entrance to the fleet of Tesla electric vehicles standing by which guests can use for a 3-mile radius (ironically placed next to two Ferraris I saw out front – a bit of an oxymoron).
 Ceilings, walls and furniture are made from reclaimed and salvaged wood and terrariums and plants are placed throughout instead of cut flowers.